jbboehr/oni-mods/src/LaserTurret/README.md

 Tired of trying to suffocate those adorable little things, I made this Laser Turret, to target and attack nearby(in current room and not blocked) critters, and can be controlled by signal.

+ATTENTION: Reported that there might be unexpected killing that cleared the whole room, though I haven't encountered yet.
+Still, the best and safest way of using this should be put it in a separate killing room.

 [h1]Details[/h1]

 - Materials: Refined Metal * 100